 Obligation of employers and what it covers

 It is the obligation of employers in California to ensure that they possess workers’ compensation insurance in such a case their employee should suffer an injury or illness on the job.
-Workers Compensation benefits include medical treatment, temporary disability benefits when you are unable to work, mileage covering your expense traveling to doctors appointments, death benefits and permanent disability payments when you case settles.
+Worker’s Compensation benefits include medical treatment, temporary disability benefits when you are unable to work, mileage covering your expense travelling to doctors appointments, death benefits and permanent disability payments when your case settles.
 These types of benefits can be vital when someone is injured and unable to work.
-These benefits were created by the California legislature with the purpose of treating injuries and providing income while and injured worker recovered from his or her injuries.
-Also, California workers compensation provides vocational rehabilitation benefits when an injured worker is unable to return to his or her job because of a work injury. it is able to cover the costs of retraining the worker if the person must acquire a different position or a different type of work.
-California workers compensation does not provide benefits for pain and suffering.
+These benefits were created by the California legislature with the purpose of treating injuries and providing income while an injured worker recovered from his or her injuries.
+Also, California worker’s compensation provides vocational rehabilitation benefits when an injured worker is unable to return to his or her job because of a work injury. it is able to cover the costs of retraining the worker if the person must acquire a different position or a different type of work.
+California worker’s compensation does not provide benefits for pain and suffering.

-Per the Internal Revenue Code U.S.C.
-6334 workers compensation benefits are not taxable.
+Per the Internal Revenue Code U.S.C., 6334 workers’ compensation benefits are not taxable.
 That code section states: “There shall be exempt from levy…any amount payable to an individual as workmen’s compensation law of the United States (or) any State.”
 This language means that California workers’ compensation benefits are not taxable income to the employee.
 The employer should not deduct taxes from any workers’ compensation temporary disability payments or permanent disability payments paid to the employee, and the employee does not owe any employer payroll taxes on payments of temporary disability or any other workers’ compensation benefit.
-Temporary disability benefits are two thirds of an employee’s gross wages, so the idea is that the payment would reflect an employees take home pay before they were injured.
-That is why workers compensation benefits generally are not taxed.
+Temporary disability benefits are two-thirds of an employee’s gross wages, so the idea is that the payment would reflect employees’ take-home pay before they were injured.
+That is why worker’s compensation benefits generally are not taxed.

 Public employee benefits